Everest Base Camp By Road Overview

-These are some of the additional beauties that gets added to the contemporary everest base camp trek itinerary along with the impressive views of Mount Everest, Mt.
-Cho Oyu and other surrounding peaks of Everest Region.
+These are some of the additional beauties that get added to the contemporary Everest Base Camp trek itinerary along with the impressive views of Mount Everest, Mt.
+Cho Oyu, and other surrounding peaks of the Everest Region from Kathmandu.

-There exist several ways to reach the base camp of majestic top of the world.
-Many people know Everest Base Camp trek commencing from Lukla after a brief flight from Kathmandu.
+There exist several ways to reach the base camp of the majestic top of the world.
+Many people know the Everest Base Camp trek commencing from Lukla after a brief flight from Kathmandu.

-However, since the weather at high altitude is unpredictable, Lukla flight is likely to be canceled a lot due to bad climatic conditions.
-This might cause unwanted problems to adventurers who have their mindset of the trek on a fixed day and flight cancellations are unsurprisingly subsequent further decreasing the reliability of the entire journey.
+However, since the weather at high altitudes is unpredictable, Lukla's flight is likely to be canceled a lot due to bad climatic conditions.
+This might cause unwanted problems who have their mindset of the trek on a fixed day.
+Flight cancellations and bad weather are unsurprisingly subsequent further decreasing the reliability of the entire journey.

-While comparing “Lukla to EBC trek” and “EBC Trek by road”, you will notice that the later has many advantages.
-Encompassing all the positive factors of the first, driving to EBC on a vehicle taking road i.e. without flight also incorporates other pros like further interaction with different ethnicities; Brahmin, Chettri, Rai etcetera due to added days.
+While comparing “Lukla to EBC trek” and “EBC Trek by road”, you will notice that the latter has many advantages.
+Encompassing all the positive factors of the first, driving to EBC on a vehicle-taking road i.e. without flight also incorporates other pros like further interaction with different ethnicities; Brahmin, Chettri, Rai, etc due to added days.

-The diversified trail of this trek will take you to Tak Shindo, Paiya, Kharikhola and Surke before Phakding.
-This trek has further advantages as it is more immune to altitude sickness than Lukla to Everest Base camp Trek.
+The diversified trail of this trek will take you to Tak Shindo, Paiya, Kharikhola, and Surke before Phakding.
+This trek has further advantages as it is more immune to altitude sickness than a flight from Kathmandu to Lukla and a trek to Everest Base camp.

-- Close up view of Mt.
-Everest another world acclaimed peaks like Mt.
+- Close-up view of Mt.
+Everest another world-acclaimed peak like Mt.
 Cho Oyu, Ama Dablam, Lhotse, Nuptse etcetera

 - Reach the vantage point of the trek - Kala Patthar(5643 meters) to peek into Everest

-- Observe diverse vegetations - rhododendron, pine, oaks, magnolia and many others
+- Observe diverse vegetation - rhododendron, pine, oaks, magnolia, and many others

 - Explore the beautiful Salleri village